Syssos/Learning_Go/0x01_Variables/README.md

 - We can store strings as a variable, and then combined them with raw strings, if need be.

-Directories down the line, for a lack of better terms, will cover using strings in a more complex manor.
-That being said as long as we have a basic understanding of strings we should be fine for now moving forward.
+We will cover using strings in a more complex manor later on.
+As long as you have a basic understanding of strings we should be fine for now moving forward.
 If you are new to programming and want to challange yourself a little bit, try to save the string ``` Sure, Monday's are the "best" day of the week ``` into a variable with the name "Monday".
 To help you out a little bit, if you do research on this, it should lead you to articles on "escaping" a character in a string.

 ## 01_Ints